DannyDuckschDev/gender-data-webapp/README.md

 # Gender Data Gap App

 ## Overview
 The **Gender Data Gap App** is a comprehensive web application designed to support women* in their daily lives by providing crucial information and a platform for sharing experiences.
-The app includes sections on everyday knowledge, period-related information, and a forum for discussions.
+The app includes sections on everyday knowledge, period-related information.
 It is built with React and focuses on sustainability and energy efficiency with a dark-themed design.

 ## Features
 - **Home**: Introduction to the app and its purpose.